sapphirecat/cloud-maker/README.md

 It’s designed for convenient use as a Packer shell provisioner, or a layer in a Dockerfile.

+There’s another script, `fedora2ova`, which converts a (possibly xz-compressed) Fedora Cloud raw disk image into a VirtualBox OVA using the VBoxManage tool.

 # Changes from Fedora-Pack 0.7

 Since the command line got unwieldy, cloud-maker’s `make_provisioner` uses a